The human and physical geography of the London basin means Cycle Orbital is neither circular nor centred on the capital.

 And Essex is not forgotten.
-Extended Spin-offs and a Spin-off 1-2-3 route that links them ensures that landscape is explored and included - and makes the whole network look a bit more circular.
+Extended Spin-offs and a Spin-off 1-2-3 route that links them ensures that this landscape is explored and included - and makes the whole network look a bit more Orbital.

 Three alternative route options add choice and variety: crossing the Thames at Woolwich or Greenwich; North Downs Way (high) or Pilgrim’s Way (low) in Kent; and in Hertfordshire, inner St. Albans-Hatfield or outer Harpenden-Welwyn arcs on Hertfordshire 'Lost Rails'.